GSTCH/SketchMadeEASY/README.md

 The library supports the remote control FlySky FS-i6X (up to 10 channels).
 The same functions are also available by an App (connected with bluetooth).
 The App has been developed with "MIT AppInventor". <BR>

 ## Introduction Video
+Click on the image to play the video<BR>
 [<img src="https://github.com/GSTCH/SketchMadeEASY/blob/main/Resource/Images/GettingStarted/SketchMadeEasy_Introduction_Thumbnail.jpg" width="50%">](https://youtu.be/A_DhKYVhOv8 "Click to play video")

 ## Getting started